gowondesigns/smpl/README.md

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* Breaking backward compatibility increment the major version (minor and patch reset)
-* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* New additions without breaking backward compatibility increment the minor version (patch resets)
-* Bug fixes and misc changes bumps the patch
+* Bug fixes and misc changes increment the patch version

 For more information on SemVer, please visit [http://semver.org/](http://semver.org/).